OMNIALowCode/omniadocs/docs/pages/omnia3/Tutorials/omnia3_tenantcreation.md

 ## 1. OMNIA Tenant Creation

-Tenant is the designation of an isolated development environment, where you'll be able to model and create your business aplications.
+Tenant is the designation of an isolated development environment, where you'll be able to model and create your business applications.

 OMNIA features a Multi-Tenant component, offering you infinite development and integration interfaces.

 ## 2. Prerequisites